-a) All prescriptions must be entered electronically except for Schedule II Controlled Substances.
+- (a) All prescriptions must be entered electronically. - (b) Controlled substances are limited to a 7 day supply. - (c) Thirty (30) days is the maximum duration for Domiciliary Care prescriptions

-- b) All prescription controlled substances will follow VHA Handbook 1108-1. - c) Ninety (90) days is the maximum duration for applicable outpatient prescriptions. - d) The number of refills authorized on a single prescription may not exceed one year. - 5) Transfer of Patients: When a patient is transferred from one level of care to another level of care, or there is a change in practitioner of record, orders must be written for the new level of care.
-Where a patient is transferred from one nursing unit to another but remains under the care of the same practitioner, the existing orders remain valid. - c.
-Standardized Order Sets (protocols): Standardized order sets are reviewed periodically by Section or ACOS/Service Chief and modified as needed.
-All standardized order sets in the EMR/medical record shall be authenticated by a Medical Staff member and are to be signed for each usage by Medical Staff.
-All concerned personnel shall be notified of revisions to standardized order sets by the Section or ACOS/Service Chief.
+- vi) Transfer of Patients: When a patient is transferred from one level of care to another level of care, or there is a change in physician of record, orders must be written for the new level of care.
+Where a patient is transferred from one nursing unit to another but remains under the care of the same physician/licensed independent practitioner, the existing orders remain valid. - C. Standardized Order Sets (protocols): Standardized order sets are reviewed periodically by Section or Service Chief and modified as needed.
+All standardized order sets in the EMR/medical record shall be authenticated by a Medical Staff member and are to be signed for each usage by medical staff.
+All concerned personnel shall be notified of revisions to standardized order sets by the Section or Service Chief. - D. Investigational Drugs: Investigational drugs will be used only when approved by the appropriate Research and Development Committee and the P&T Committee and administered under approved protocol with patient informed consent, under the direct supervision and legitimate order of the authorized Principal Investigator or designated investigator.

-d.
-Informed Consent:
+E. Informed Consent: